teodororicciardello/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 }
 ```

 The instance internal IP address will be used to advertise the API Server to members of the cluster.
-Retrieve the internal IP address for the current compute instance and set it as a variable $INTERNAL_IP:

 Create the `kube-apiserver.service` systemd unit file: